 MARUI GROUP strives to develop a business that creates innovation for the benefit of everyone, effectively transforming such opportunities into value.
 This is the goal of our customer diversity and inclusion initiatives.

-Ratio of Senior Citizens

-The population of senior citizens over the age of 65 in Japan is 34.8 million.
+Ratio of Senior Citizens Ratio of Differently Abled Individuals The population of senior citizens over the In Japan, 8.6 million people have age of 65 in Japan is 34.8 million. physical or mental disabilities.